 Course Description: This course focuses on creating a framework for successful real estate entrepreneurship through theory, analytics, and the application of cross disciplinary training.
 Topics include creating an investment thesis, sourcing opportunities, investment valuation and underwriting, performing due diligence, legal issues, structuring a transaction, risk analysis/mitigation, fundraising, closing a transaction, and asset management.
 Individual deliverables consist of a case study solution and homework sets.
-Team based deliverables will consist of a written business plan, executive summary, and a written and oral fundraising presentation for a real asset investment from the role of a principal investor (or developer) to a panel of high net worth and institutional investors.
+Team based deliverables consist of homework assignments, an executive summary, and a written and oral fundraising presentation for a real estate investment from the role of a principal investor (owner/ceo/developer) to a panel of high net worth and institutional investors.
 The course is taught using a combination of lecture and case study, training on actual deal documents, and will be supplemented by guest speakers with topical expertise.
 Students are expected to diligently prepare for each class, to contribute to the course through sharing their experiences, and to vigorously engage in the learning process.
 The major goal of the course is to enable students to apply course frameworks and tools to live projects for their firms, and as principal investors.

 Teaching Method: This course will consist of lecture, case study, classroom discussion, training on practitioner tools, and guest speakers with topical expertise.
-The beginning of each class (except those of the student presentations) will be devoted to a "cold-call" discussion covering the readings and assignments.
+The beginning of each class (except those of the student presentations) will be devoted to a "cold-call" discussion covering the readings.

-Course Deliverable: The course concludes with the team pitching a real estate deal at an "investment committee" style meeting.
-The goal is for the team to concisely explain the investment thesis, explain the sourcing and underwriting of a representative transaction, provide an executive summary and written business plan on the deal, and deliver a compelling oral presentation to raise the capital.
+Course Deliverable: The course concludes with the team pitching a real estate idea at an "investment committee" style meeting.
+The goal is for the team to concisely explain the investment thesis, explain the sourcing and underwriting of a representative transaction, provide an executive summary on the project, and to deliver a compelling oral presentation to raise the capital.
+Business attire is expected, and each student is to present a portion of the business plan.